Rhythm & Alps: Episode 10 (2020)

 Episode 10 took place on the last two days of 2020.
 It featured Fat Freddy's Drop, Benee, Quix, Shihad, Six60, and The Phoenix Foundation.

 Episode 11 (2021)

 Episode 11 took place on the last two days of 2021.
 It featured a local line-up due to the ongoing COVID-19, situation, Dimension (DJ set), Friction, Culture Shock, Molly and the Chromatics and Carnivorous Plant Society.

 Episode 12 (2022)

 Episode 12 took place on the last two days of 2022.
 It featured Andy C, Chase and Status, Concord Dawn, Cosmo's Midnight, Sampa the Great, and King Gizzard & the Lizard Wizard.

 Episode 13 (2023)

 Episode 13 took place on the last two days of 2023.
 It featured BENEE, Fat Freddy's Drop, Peking Duk, and Ocean Alley.

 Ocean Alley band member Lach Galbraith publicly apologised after he was caught shoplifting at a hunting and fishing store in Queenstown, New Zealand while visiting for the festival.

 Episode 14 (2024)

+Episode 14 took place on the last two days of 2024.

+Episode 15 (2025)

-Episode 14 is scheduled to take place on the last two days of 2024.
+Episode 15 is scheduled to take place on the last two days of 2025.